open-forest-observatory/ofo-argo/docs/usage/photogrammetry-workflow.md

 weight: 20
 ---

-# Running the photogrammetry workflow
+# Running the photogrammetry workflow (original monolithic version)

+!!! warning "Step-Based Workflow Recommended"
+    A new **[step-based workflow](stepbased-workflow.md)** with optimized resource allocation is now available and **recommended for all new processing**.

+    **Benefits of step-based workflow:**

+    - 💰 60-80% reduction in GPU costs
+    - 📊 Individual step monitoring and debugging
+    - 🔧 Configurable GPU vs CPU scheduling
+    - ⚡ Disabled steps are completely skipped (no resource allocation)

+    **This page documents the original monolithic workflow for reference only.**

-This guide describes how to run the OFO photogrammetry workflow, which processes drone imagery using [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) and performs post-processing steps.
+This guide describes how to run the original OFO photogrammetry workflow, which processes drone imagery using [automate-metashape](https://github.com/open-forest-observatory/automate-metashape) in a single monolithic container and performs post-processing steps.

 ## Prerequisites